Domestic Violence Lawyer in Miami

 While the statutory definition of domestic violence lists some of the most frequent examples of this crime, it is important to note that the statute specifically includes “any criminal offense resulting in physical injury or death of one family or household member by another family or household member.”
 A conviction for any kind of domestic violence offense can have severe consequences, including possible imprisonment, fines, and a criminal record that can negatively impact possible employment or professional licensing concerns.

-Some of the criminal charges relating to domestic violence that The Hoffman Firm handles includes, but is not limited to:
+Some of the criminal charges relating to domestic violence that The Hoffman Firm handles include:

 Criminal charges are not the only area of concern for a person accused of domestic violence.
 An alleged victim may also seek an injunction for protection against domestic violence, commonly called a protection order or restraining order.